United States Flag - Proud to be an American

 In a standard Mini-USB plug, like the USB data cable, the X / ID pin is tied to ground though a 200K resistor, making the GPS thinks it's connnected to a PC and it enters the data mode.
 When a GPS is in the data mode, it will not charge.
 Yes, there are ways around this but that's for another discussion. :)

-So, if you see the Computer to PC icon after plugging in either an AC or DC charger, then you need to replace the charger with a OEM (Original Equipment Manufacturer) charger or a compatible off-brand.
-Again, I am not trying to push OEM products but using the OEM product will resolve this issue.
+So, if you see the Computer to GPS icon after plugging in either a new AC or DC after-market charger, then you need to replace the charger with a OEM (Original Equipment Manufacturer) charger or a compatible off-brand.
+Again, we are not trying to push OEM products but using the OEM product will resolve this issue.

 WARNING!!!
 Taking your GPS apart requires the right tools.
 There are internal flex ribbon cables for the antenna, touch screen and LCD screen.
 These cables are very delicate and can be torn easily if you're not careful.
 The antenna flex ribbon cable runs through the swivel antena shaft and is very delicate.
 In addition, these devices contain components that are sensitive to static discharges and can be damaged without using the proper grounding techniques.
 Please do not attempt to make this repair yourself unless your are qualified to do so.
 We have received numerous emails from people who have gouged and cracked their GPS's case and permanently damaged their GPS's LCD screen and antenna!
 Save yourself the aggravation and possible damage to your GPS by allowing us to repair your GPS for you.